jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerClasses/task.md

 }
 ```

-But we can change them to `private`:
+However, we can change them to `private`:

 ```kotlin
 class GameCard(private val capacity: Int = 5) {